radekmie/changestream-to-redis/README.md

     * (optional) `DEBUG`.
         * If set, all events are logged before being sent to Redis.
     * (optional) `DEDUPLICATION`, e.g., `120`.
         * If set, all events are deduplicated on Redis.
-That allows you to deploy multiple instances of `oplogtoredis` listening to the same MongoDB database and pushing to the same Redis database.
+That allows you to deploy multiple instances of `changestream-to-redis` listening to the same MongoDB database and pushing to the same Redis database.
     * (optional) `EXCLUDED_COLLECTIONS`, e.g., `exports,logs`.
         * If set, events from these collections will be ignored (i.e., won't get published to Redis).
 It allows you reduce `changestream-to-redis` and Redis load by ignoring write-intensive collections that don't require reactivity.
     * (optional) `FULL_DOCUMENT`.